What is a financial analyst?

 Understand financial markets and instruments

-Staying updated about changes in financial regulations, policy adjustments, economic trends, and market behavior will enable you to make informed decisions for the companies or clients you work for.
-It’s also important to nurture a solid understanding of financial modeling and how to calculate relevant financial ratios.
+Keep up with changes in financial regulations, policy shifts, economic trends, and market behavior.
+This knowledge allows you to make informed decisions.
+Develop a strong grasp of financial modeling and calculating financial ratios.

 Master relevant tools and software

-Excel is a backbone tool, but it’s also important to be proficient in other financial software such as QuickBooks, SAP, Oracle Financial, and SAS, depending on the particular needs of your role.
-Making the most of business intelligence, database management, and financial reporting tools can greatly enhance your efficiency and accuracy.
+Excel is fundamental, but also get skilled in other financial software like QuickBooks, SAP, Oracle Financial, and SAS.
+Familiarity with business intelligence, database management, and financial reporting tools can greatly improve your work efficiency and accuracy.

 Create comprehensive, readable reports